Jewish Life at Macalester

 - Academic Courses in Hebrew Language and Jewish Studies

-- Challah for Hunger baking and sale once a month
+- Monthly Challah for Hunger bake and sale

 - Attending (or teaching Hebrew/religious school) at local congregations of various flavors